 After centuries of wear, corsets have well and truly earned their place in women’s fashion.
 Renowned for enhancing figures, and sex lives, corsets are now a bedroom staple in many households.
-These days, the corset is equally as at home in the office as it is in the boudoir.
-Here’s Butterfly Corsets’ guide to buying and wearing your corset, in the bedroom and beyond.
+These days, the corset is equally at home in the office as it is in the boudoir.

-Corsets were originally designed to cajole our bodies into the much sought-after hourglass shape, by pulling together bones sewn into strong fabric.
+Corsets were originally designed to cajole our bodies into the much sought-after hourglass shape, by pulling together bones sewn into the strong fabric.
+This was a fashion relic from the Victorian era.
 Today, the emphasis is still on body sculpting; with under-bust, over-bust and waist-cincher designs all on a mission to pull us into shape.

 All corsets, basques, bustiers and bodices are on a mission to pull us into shape!

-As with most clothes, corset sizes can vary wildly between manufacturers but here’s a few points to consider when trying a corset on.
+As with most clothes, corset sizes can vary wildly between manufacturers but here are a few points to consider when trying to purchase a corset.
 In many designs, the body of the corset is fully adjustable so getting this aspect right is crucial to the shape and fit of the corset – too loose and the cup size may appear too big, too tight and you may incorrectly assume you need a larger size.
 It often helps to have someone with you when trying on a corset as pulling the intricately laced designs together can require a bit of effort and finesse.

-The correct fitting of your corset is vital to your pleasure.
+The correct fitting of your corset lingerie is vital to your pleasure.

-Corsets now come in all shapes and sizes, from novelty bedroom items and high street fashion, to steel boned, waist-training and bespoke designer fashion statements.
+Corsets now come in all shapes and sizes, from novelty sexy corsets lingerie items and high street fashion to steel boned, waist-training and bespoke designer fashion statements.
 Choosing between them can be tricky, so let’s have a look at a few of the factors that could influence your choice.
 Whatever the occasion, a corset should hug the figure beneath, so your body type is going to play a massive part in your choice of style.

 - Average – almost any corset will work for you (lucky thing!) so choose a corset that makes the most of your favourite parts of the body.